s6fty/Lokisa/README.md

 ## a simple Hydrus Network clone in C++ without booru stuff

 todo:
-* add remove tag system
-* add video support
+* add video playback when hovered on item if its a video
-* fix stupid layout
+* fix stupid layout (pls someone who knows qt, help.)
 * add video preview support (maybe)

 things that work:
-* adding tags
+* adding tags and removing tags
 * importing
 * double click to open image
 * creating database from scratch